Medium monstrous humanoid (monstrous humanoid, reptilian) (15 RP)

-- Claws: Yuan-ti receive two claw attacks.
+- Claws: Yuan-ti receives two claw attacks.
 These are primary natural attacks.
 The damage is based on their size.
 (2 RP)

 - Battle Hardened: Yuan-ti are constantly on alert for Lizardfolk raids and continually skirmish with them so gain a +1 CMD.
 (4 RP)

 - Languages: Yuan-ti can speak draconic and Common).
-Yuan-ti with higher intelligence can learn orc, elvish, and Sylvan.
+Bonus: Elven, and Sylvan.
 (0 RP)